KangLin/RabbitRemoteControl/README.md

 **Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.

-It include remote desktop, remote control, remote terminal, player, network tools etc functions.
+It include remote desktop, remote control, file transfer(FTP, SFTP), terminal, remote terminal(SSH, TELNET), player, network tools etc functions.

 ### Screenshot